On the effect of normalization layers on Differentially Private training of deep Neural networks

 Next, we extended our experiments to a more complex task, viz. natural language text classification, where we observe a similar effect.
-For this, we trained a BiLSTM model with one linear/dense layer (DL) with/without layer normalization (LN) on the AG News Corpus~\footnote{\url{http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html}}, a popular text classification dataset with 4 categories of news: \textit{World}, \textit{Sports}, \textit{Business} and \textit{Sci/Tech}.
+For this, we trained a BiLSTM model with one linear/dense layer (DL) with/without layer normalization on the AG News Corpus\footnote{\url{http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html}}, a popular text classification dataset with four categories of news: \textit{World}, \textit{Sports}, \textit{Business} and \textit{Sci/Tech}.
 Each class has 30,000 training examples and 1,900 test examples.
 In total, the dataset consists of 120,000 training examples and 7,600 test examples.
 We further split the training examples into training/validation set where we use 96,000 examples for training the models and 24,000 for validation (e.g early stopping and for tuning adaptive learning rate).
 We trained the models with different noise levels $\sigma$ for 25 epochs.
-We find that the higher the noise level, the more number of epochs are needed to maintain the accuracy of the baseline model.
+We find that the higher the noise level, the more epochs are needed to maintain the accuracy of the baseline model.
 Our results on the language data in Table~\ref{Tab:table_ag_noisy} suggest that layer normalization makes the BiLSTM model robust to noise with minimal drops in accuracy ($1-7\%$).
 Our findings make us conclude that the LSTM and CNN architectures are robust to noise when equipped with layer and batch normalization.